 - hearing is the sense we use to detect traffic, alarms and other signals that keep us safe and

 - hearing is closely integrated with mental processes such as memory, attention and cognition.

-Most of us will experience changes in our hearing at some point in life.
-For example, children and teenagers with good hearing can often detect pitches of sound that are completely inaudible to most adults over the age of 30.
+Most of us will experience changes in our hearing from middle age.
+For example, children and teenagers with good hearing can often detect pitches of sound that are completely inaudible to adults over the age of 30.

 Our hearing range continues to reduce with age, reaching a point where it starts squeezing out some of the sounds important for clear speech.
 If you are experiencing reduced hearing, you are not alone.
 In fact over 11 million people in the UK have reduced hearing, but most don't know that something can be done to lessen the impact it has on quality of life.

 The scale and impact of reduced hearing makes hearing care as important and relevant to society as dental care and sight care.